uib/iam-scim/test1.md

 ## Internal IGA events

-An affliations is removed:
+An affiliations is removed:

 * Treat it as if the _affiliation end date ended_.

-An affliation is created:
+An affiliation is created:

 * Check if the start date has passed, if so treat it as if the _affiliation start date started_.

-An affliation has been updated:
+An affiliation has been updated:

-* Calculate if the person should have an account based on the set of active affliations.
+* Calculate if the person should have an account based on the set of active affiliations.
 * If so and no user account exist create one (emit SCIM create message)
 * If not and user has active account block the account (sets `active = false`) (emit SCIM update message)

-Affliation start date starts:
+Affiliation start date starts:

-* Calculate if the person should have an account based on the set of active affliations.
+* Calculate if the person should have an account based on the set of active affiliations.
 * If so and no user account exist create one (emit SCIM create message)

-Affliation end date ends:
+Affiliation end date ends:

-* Calculate if the person should have an account based on the set of active affliations.
+* Calculate if the person should have an account based on the set of active affiliations.
 * If not and no user account exist block the account (sets `active = false`) (emit SCIM update message)

 ## SCIM interface